-One place to start is with customer communication.
-Having a standardized approach to how you engage customers creates a brand experience that employees can replicate consistently.
-That way, it doesn't matter if a customer is working with a service, sales, or marketing rep, they're experiencing positive interactions throughout the customer journey.
+If your company establishes a standardized approach to engaging customers, you'll be able to create a consistent, positive brand experience.
+That way, it doesn't matter if a customer is working with a service, sales, or marketing rep. They're always experiencing positive interactions throughout the customer journey.

-In this post, we'll explain what customer communication management, or CCM, is.
-Then, we'll wrap up by listing some software options that can help you manage customer interactions more effectively.
+In this post, we'll dive into the basics of CCM, and explore some of its key benefits.
+Then, we'll highlight some software options that can help you manage customer interactions more effectively.

-And, customer communication isn't limited to your customer service team.
+Customer communication isn't limited to your customer service team.
 It's a strategy that involves customer-facing employees across the entire organization.
-Centralizing your outbound conversations to an accessible space encourages departments to work collaboratively and drives a flywheel that attracts, engages, and delights customers.
+Centralizing your outbound conversations in an accessible space encourages departments to work collaboratively and drives a flywheel that attracts, engages, and delights customers.

 Live interactions are typically recorded on a support ticket or the contact's profile within your team's database.
 That's because these conversations are completely personalized and are only important to specific customers.